quinscape/exceed/src/main/doc/intro/README.md

-The markdown files in the doc root are automatically added as documentation pages (in alphabetically order for now).
+The markdown files in the doc root are automatically added as documentation pages (in priority modified alphabetical order).

 The markdown snippets in this directory are used as introductions for the "chapters" and are not read automatically.